Dec 29, 2025

-The one thing I learned from studying literature for ten years at Augustana College, Indiana University, and USC:
+The one thing I learned from studying literature at Augustana College, Indiana University, and USC:

 Writers must never, ever be gay.